Want to help your community but not sure how or where to start?

 All over England people volunteer with the help of their employer.
 Some employers run formal employer supported volunteering programmes, others free up time for employees to do their own volunteering.
 Whatever form it takes, employer supported volunteering (ESV) is on the up and up, because volunteering by employees makes a big difference – both to the organisations where they volunteer, and to the organisations that employ them.

 CSR Days (or Corporate Social Responsibility Days) are a day when a team from a company go out to work on a project for a day for a charity or community group.
-Before committing your team to a CSR day there are some important points to think about, the Volunteer Team at Southampton Voluntary Services can help match you up with an organisation so that everybody benefits from the experience.

 Is a full day out of the office the way to go?
 Looking at the top three questions, it may be worth looking at alternative ways of using the CSR hours given to you by your employer.
 It may be that you could use your skills to help an organisation from your office.